-- (B) While competitive sealed bidding remains the preferred method of construction contracting, the Board of County Supervisors may utilize competitive negotiation to enter into a contract for construction on a fixed price or not- to-exceed price design-build or construction management basis, provided the contract has implemented procedures consistent with those adopted by the Secretary of Administration for utilizing design-build or construction management contracts, pursuant to Virginia Code § 2.2-4382. - (C) Prior to determination as to the use of design-build or construction management for a specific construction project, the County shall have under contract, or employ, a licensed architect or engineer with professional competence appropriate to the project who shall advise the County regarding the use of design-build or construction management for that project and who will assist the County with the preparation of the RFP and the evaluation of proposals.
+(B) While competitive sealed bidding remains the preferred method of construction contracting, the Board of County Supervisors may utilize competitive negotiation to enter into a contract for construction on a fixed price or not- to-exceed price design-build or construction management basis, provided the contract has implemented procedures consistent with those adopted by the Secretary of Administration for utilizing design-build or construction management contracts, pursuant to Virginia Code § 2.2-4382.

-- (D) A written determination shall be made in advance that competitive sealed bidding is not practicable or fiscally advantageous and there is a benefit to the County in using design-build or construction management contract for the construction project.
+- (C) Prior to determination as to the use of design-build or construction management for a specific construction project, the County shall have under contract, or employ, a licensed architect or engineer with professional competence appropriate to the project who shall advise the County regarding the use of design-build or construction management for that project and who will assist the County with the preparation of the RFP and the evaluation of proposals. - (D) A written determination shall be made in advance that competitive sealed bidding is not practicable or fiscally advantageous and there is a benefit to the County in using design- build or construction management contract for the construction project.
 The determination shall be in writing and included in the Request for Qualifications and maintained in the procurement file. - (E) Procedures adopted by the County for construction management pursuant to this section include the following requirements: - 1.
-Construction management contracts may be utilized for projects where the project cost is expected to exceed \$10 million; - 2.
-Construction management may be utilized on projects where the project cost is expected to be less than \$10 million, provided that (i) the project is a complex project and (ii) the project procurement method is approved by the County.
-Written approval of the County shall be maintained in the procurement file; - 3.
+Construction management contracts may be utilized for projects where the project cost is expected to exceed the project cost threshold established in the procedures adopted by the Secretary of Administration for utilizing construction management contracts. - 2.
+Construction management may be utilized on projects where the project cost is expected to be less than the project cost threshold established in the procedures adopted by the Secretary of Administration for utilizing construction management contracts, provided that (i) the project is a complex project and (ii) the project procurement method is approved by the local governing body.
+The written approval of the governing body shall be maintained in the procurement file; - 3.
 Public notice of Request for Qualifications is posted on the County's procurement website at least 30 calendar days prior to the date set for receipt of Statements of Qualifications; - 4.
-The construction management contract is entered into no later than the completion of the schematic phase of design, unless prohibited by authorization of funding restrictions; - 5.
-Prior construction management or design-build experience or previous experience with the Virginia Department of General Services Bureau of Capital Outlay Management shall not be required as prerequisite for award of a contract.
+The construction management contract is entered into no later than the completion of the schematic phase of design, unless prohibited by authorization of funding restrictions;

+- 5. Prior construction management or design-build experience or previous experience with the Virginia Department of General Services Bureau of Capital Outlay Management shall not be required as prerequisite for award of a contract.
 However, the County may consider the experience of each contractor on comparable projects; - 6.
 Construction management contracts shall require that (i) no more than 10 percent of the construction work, as measured by the cost of the work, be performed by the construction manager with its own forces and (ii) the remaining 90 percent of the construction work, as measured by the cost of the work, be performed by subcontractors of the construction manager, which the construction manager shall procure by publicly advertised, competitive sealed bidding to the maximum extent practicable; - 7.
 The procedures allow for a two-step competitive negotiation process; and - 8.
 Price is a critical basis for award of the contract.